OT Department Research, Publications and Presentations

 As part of the educational experience of every occupational therapy student in the entry level masters program, a research project is conducted.
 Over 100 of these projects, conducted in student groups of 3 to 5 under the guidance of a faculty research chair, have made very important contributions to the research knowledge base in OT, and have resulted in dozens of presentations by students and faculty at national and international conferences, as well as publications in major journals in the discipline of occupational therapy both nationally and internationally, including the American Journal of Occupational Therapy, the British Journal of Occupational Therapy, Physical and Occupational Therapy in Geriatrics, and many others.

-Weekday Program Entry Level BS/MS OT Graduates at Research Presentations 2017
+Weekday Program Entry Level BS/MS OT Graduates at the Research Symposium 2018

-Weekend Program Entry Level MS OT Graduates at Research Presentations 2017
+Weekend Program Entry Level MS OT Graduates at the Research Symposium 2018

 - The Cougar Home Safety Assessment for Older Persons (Version 1.0)(pdf)